blue-cut/blue-cut.github.io/_posts/2020-08-02-introduction-to-quadtrees-for-games.markdown

         self.entities.remove(rectangle)
 ```

+Again, we have two cases :
+* If we are not in a leaf node, we must launch recursively our function on intersecting children.
+After that, we must check that the number of entities in the node's children is still greater that `max_entities_nb`.
+If it's not the case, we must update the tree by deleting children nodes.
+* In a leaf node, we simply remove the input entity

 ## Collisions

-We said it in the introduction : quadtrees can help you reduce the number of collision computations.
+We said it in the introduction : quadtrees can help you (among other things) reduce the number of collision computations.
 The following function determines if a specific rectangle is colliding with something in the game world :

 ```python
 def is_rectangle_colliding(self, rectangle: Rectange) -> bool: